lcontreras21/.dotfiles/README.md

 ## Roadmap

 - [ ] Create symlinks using Ansible instead of GNU Stow, to remove need for one more package
-- [ ] Allow kill script to pick specific containers, or all
+- [ ] Make sure it's flexible in what ansible is running

 <p align="right">(<a href="#readme-top">back to top</a>)</p>